Kiyotsu Gorge Tunnel of Light | Where Art Meets Nature in Japan!

 I first learned about the Kiyotsu Gorge when I came across a photo of someone standing at the edge of the tunnel with their silhouette and the greenery of the rocky gorge reflected in a shallow pool of water.

 It looked like something out of this world!
 Was it real?
 Was it AI?
-Was it an art museum?
+Could it be an art museum?
 Where in Japan was this place located exactly and how easy would it be to get there?

 I saved the spot to my GoogleMaps with a little pin for a future trip should I ever be in the area.
 Well, fast-forward a few months and I was actually planning a trip to Japan together with my husband.